-If you like to plan ahead, can your own food, or just buy in bulk, having a place to put everything can be tricky if you don’t have a ton of room.
+Food storage can be difficult if you don't have a ton of room.
+However, if you like to plan ahead, can your own food, or just buy in bulk, you can still store your food in some sneaky ways!
 Find out how we store a year supply of food in our 800 square foot home with these tips for bulk food storage in small spaces.

 Since buying good, high quality food in bulk is one of the ways we are able to eat well for so little money every month, I couldn't afford to get rid of a single thing.
 So I had to get creative with my food storage ideas, and I had to do it fast!

 Bulk Food Storage Ideas for Small Homes

 Obviously food wasn't the only thing we had to deal with as far as finding places for things.
 We had a 3 bedroom house we were trying to cram into a 1 bedroom house...

 Most things that were not sentimental or legitimate family heirlooms ended up being sold and the proceeds were put towards reducing our student loan debt, but even after all that was gone we were still left with quite a bit of stuff to place in a small space.

 One of the largest groups of items that needed to be dealt with (aside from our 2700 book library) was all of our bulk food items.